-Signals Media Arts Centre regularly works with organisations on media projects.
+Signals seeks to promote understanding of film and media and encourage participation.
+Signals core programme includes a wide range of educational activities which are aimed at a wide cross section of the community, from first time involvement to supporting developing artists work.
+Signals regularly works with organisations on media projects.
 In recent years we have worked many groups including; children of offenders, excluded students in pupil referral units, gifted and talented children, looked after young people and homeless adults.